 During the stent trial, using validated questionnaires (to assess shortness of breath, quality of life, and cough) we will monitor how you are doing and ask that you return to the TBM clinic for follow-up.
 In addition, you will undergo physiological evaluation using tests to assess lung function and 6-minute walking capacity.
 When the trial is over, we remove the stent.
 (We prefer not to implant stents permanently, as they can cause irritation or become infected.
 Surgery offers a better long-term solution for most patients.)

 If your symptoms improve during the stent trial, and your overall health suggests you may benefit from surgery, we will schedule you for tracheobronchoplasty.
-This is an open surgical procedure, which means that you will have a long incision in your chest.
-During the procedure, the surgeon opens the chest wall to reach the airways.
-The surgeon sutures sections of mesh at multiple points on the outside of the floppy airway, to stabilize it (much like a splint will keep a broken bone steady).
+Depending on your specific case, we have two possible approaches.
+The robotic-assisted approach consists of small incisions in the chest wall in which instruments are inserted to assist in repairing the affected area.
+The second approach is the open approach, which consists of a standard posterolateral thoracotomy incision and the surgeon opens the chest wall to reach the airways.
+In both methods, the surgeon sutures sections of mesh at multiple points on the outside of the floppy airway, to stabilize it (much like a splint will keep a broken bone steady).
 As you heal, scar tissue forms around the mesh, making it stable.

 You will spend several days in the Intensive Care Unit, followed by a longer stay in the hospital.
 After you are discharged, we will monitor your recovery closely.
 Patients from out of state may need to find temporary housing in the area for the first month after discharge.

 We want to ensure that you recover as well as possible.
 For that reason, we ask that you return three months after surgery for evaluation.
 From then on, we will ask you to return to the TBM clinic once a year, so that we can continue to monitor your recovery.